Leighton Vander Esch

-Leighton Vander Esch (born February 8, 1996) is an American football middle linebacker for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Boise State, and was drafted by the Cowboys in the first round of the 2018 NFL Draft.
+Leighton Vander Esch (born February 8, 1996) is an American former professional football player who was a linebacker for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Boise State Broncos, and was selected by the Cowboys in the first round of the 2018 NFL draft.
+He spent six seasons with the team, earning Pro Bowl and All-Pro honors in his rookie season before neck injuries prematurely ended his playing career.

-Early years
+Early life

 Vander Esch was born and raised in Riggins, Idaho.
 He is of Dutch descent.
 He attended Salmon River High School in Riggins, and competed in eight-man football, basketball, and track.
 His graduating class of 2014 had eleven students.

 In football, Vander Esch played quarterback and middle linebacker.
-As a senior, he completed 121 out of 199 attempts (60.8 percent) for 2,155 yards and 28 passing touchdowns with one interception.
+As a senior, he completed 121 of 199 attempts (60.8 percent) for 2,155 yards and 28 passing touchdowns with one interception.
 He also had 157 carries for 1,565 yards and 34 rushing touchdowns, 131 tackles (85 solo), five interceptions, five fumble recoveries, and four defensive touchdowns.
-In the state's final 53-38 win against Lighthouse Christian School, he collected more than 500 yards of total offense and scored all five of his team's offensive touchdowns.
-He led SRHS to a 1A D2 state championship and was named All-Idaho 1A Division II Player of the Year.
+In the state's final 53-38 win against Lighthouse Christian School, he collected more than 500 yards of total offense and scored all five of his team's offensive touchdown].
+He led SRHS to a 1A, Div.
+II state championship and was named All-Idaho 1A Division II Player of the Year.

-In basketball, he averaged 29.4 points and 11.1 rebounds per game as a senior and led Salmon River to consecutive 1A D2 state championships.
+In basketball, he averaged 29.4 points and 11.1 rebounds per game as a senior and led Salmon River to consecutive 1A, Div.
+II state championships.

 College career

 Vander Esch walked on at Boise State University, 150 mi south of Riggins.
-As a redshirt freshman in 2015, he appeared in all twelve games as a backup linebacker and registered 20 tackles (14 solo), one sack, one fumble recovery, and a first down on a fake punt.
-As a sophomore in 2016, he was limited to six games due to a neck injury, returning in the twelfth game against Air Force; he tallied 27 tackles (23 solo), 3.5 tackles-for-loss, one sack, and one interception.
+As a redshirt freshman assigned to the role of backup linebacker in 2015, he appeared in all twelve games and registered 20 tackles (14 solo), one sack, one fumble recovery, and a first down on a fake punt.

+As a sophomore in 2016, he was limited to six games due to a neck injury, returning in the twelfth game where the Broncos faced the Air Force Falcons; Vander Esch tallied 27 tackles (23 solo), 3.5 tackles-for-loss, one sack, and one interception.

 As a junior in 2017, Vander Esch became a starter at weak-side linebacker and had a breakout season.
 He was named the Mountain West Defensive Player of the Year after making 141 tackles (fifth in the FBS), four sacks, two interceptions, and four forced fumbles (led the team).

-After the season, Vander Esch opted not to play as a senior (fifth-year) for the Broncos in 2018 and entered the 2018 NFL Draft.
+After the season, Vander Esch opted not to play as a fifth-year senior for the Broncos in 2018 and entered the 2018 NFL draft.
 He finished his collegiate career with 188 tackles, five sacks and three interceptions.